Amidst the protests & continuing pandemic, we’ve taken the past few days to step back, listen, learn, share, & give space to the Black community.

 But it is not enough to oppose racism silently & from afar.
 We must be actively anti-racist, & we must educate ourselves on the tools of systemic oppression and the intersections of our own privileges.

 The following post contains various resources for those looking to donate, support, educate, and participate in active anti-racism.
+Additionally, we are continuing to aggregate and update activist resources over on our Why We Vote: Resources for a Better Future blog post.

 - Black Lives Matter